Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • There might be snow on the promenade from late May to early June, making the surface slippery.

-• The bus services in Norikura Kōgen and Mt.
-Norikura only operate from July to October.
+• The bus services in Norikura Kogen and Mt Norikura only operate from July to October.
+This service requires reservation.

 • Refer to HERE for the timetable.

-• If you can, purchase a bear bell from the shop to keep the chances of a bear encounter to a minimum.
+• If possible, purchase a bear bell from the shop to minimize the chances of a bear encounter.

 • If you see a bell placed at the side of the promenade, it is recommended that you ring it 2 – 3 times to inform the bears that humans are around.